 It's been three years since Pastor Raymond Koh was abducted in broad daylight.
-His wife, Susanna, is sueing the Malaysian police who have been implicated in the abduction.
+His wife, Susanna, is suing the Malaysian police who have been implicated in the abduction.

 18 February 2020

 On 13 February, Susanna Koh, wife of missing Malaysian pastor Raymond Koh, marked the third anniversary of his disappearance by hosting a gathering of close friends for an evening of prayer.